thebasitguy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly - display all lines of the file /etc/ssh/sshd_config starting with a letter.
 19-AZ - replace all characters A and c from input to Z and e respectively.
 20-hiago - removes all letters c and C from input.
 21-reverse - reverse its input.
+22-users_and_homes - reverse its input.